Manage email effectively and be more productive.

 Although a completely empty inbox (also called "inbox zero") might be unrealistic for many of us, keeping our main inbox cleared can make us more organized, and help eliminate stress.

-Start by setting up a simple filing system to help manage your mail.
+First, set up a simple filing system to help manage your mail.

 You could use broad categories titled "Action Items," "Waiting," "Reference," and "Archives."
 If you're able to stay on top of your folders – particularly "Action" and "Waiting" folders – you could use them as an informal To-Do List for the day.